kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 ## General debugging tools and tips

 If you're experiencing unexpected behavior after installing and configuring Gloo Edge, the first thing to do is verify [installation]({{< versioned_link_path fromRoot="/installation/" >}}) and configuration.
 The fastest way to do that is to run the `glooctl check` [command]({{< versioned_link_path fromRoot="/reference/cli/glooctl_check/" >}}).
 This command will go through the deployments, pods and Gloo Edge resources to make sure they're in a healthy/Accepted/OK status.
-Typically if there are some problem syncing resources, you would find an issue here.
+Typically if there are problems syncing resources, you would find an issue here.

 ```bash
 glooctl check